neuro-inc/neuro-cli/CLI.md

 ### neuro storage tree

 List storage in a tree-like format<br/><br/>Tree is a recursive directory listing program that produces a depth indented<br/>listing of files, which is colorized ala dircolors if the LS_COLORS<br/>environment variable is set and output is to tty.
 With no arguments, tree<br/>lists the files in the storage: directory.
 When directory arguments are<br/>given, tree lists all the files and/or directories found in the given<br/>directories each in turn.
-Upon completion of listing all files/directories<br/>found, tree returns the total number of files and/or directories listed.<br/><br/>By default PATH is equal user's home dir \(storage:)
+Upon completion of listing all files/directories<br/>found, tree returns the total number of files and/or directories listed.<br/><br/>By default PATH is equal project's dir \(storage:)

 **Usage:**